ppy/osu-wiki/wiki/Help_Centre/en.md

 **This will appear like [this](https://puu.sh/nktuJ/05791b6fc1.png) in the Disk Management dialog.**

-To fix this, ensure you have the osu!go device selected, and right click on the RAW partition and select the `Format` option.
+To fix this, ensure you have the osu!go device selected, and right-click on the RAW partition and select the `Format` option.
 Choose either `NTFS` or `exFAT` under the `File System` dropdown.

 `exFAT` will work with more devices, but is slightly slower.